The Tale of Su Liu Niang: Early versions

 In 1956, the famous Peking opera artists Mei Lanfang (梅蘭芳) and Ouyang Yuqian (歐陽予倩) were given two Ming Dynasty engraved copies of Teochew operas when they visited Japan.
 Both copies were published during the Wanli period (萬歷年間) of the Ming Dynasty and collected by the Institute of Oriental Literature (東洋文學研究所) of the University of Tokyo.
-The titles of the copies are "Ten Complete Collection of Golden Flower Girls in Teochew Tune" (摘錦潮調金花女十全) and the "Ancient Edition of Su Liu Niang" (古版蘇六娘).
+The titles of the copies are "Ten Complete Collection of Golden Flower Girls in Teochew Tune" (摘錦潮調金花女大全) and the "Ancient Edition of Su Liu Niang" (古版蘇六娘).

 A Qing dynasty Jieyang scholar, Xie Bu (謝錬, 1830-1876), courtesy name Chaoyun (巢雲) wrote a poem to summarize the tale:

 When cuckoo flowers bloom on intertwined branches, Their bloodstained souls cannot be awakened by their cries.
 Beauty's fate is thin for it is full of love, Who is as affectionate as the Su family's daughter?

 In the Su family, there was a girl named Liu Niang, Her beauty and name were renowned while she waited in her boudoir.
 Her brows shyly drawn like far-off mountains, Blowing her breath, she surpassed the fragrance of orchids.

 With her naturally slender fingers like those of a fairy, Her red jade-like figure became even more graceful.
 She was ashamed of Tang palace ladies dying their nails red, Unable to blend the falling flowers and flowing water.

 Her family's wealth and status were once grand, In her youth, she visited her mother's home.
 A person in the jade tower leaned against the western window's moon, In the golden house, the spring carriage halted by the oily walls.

 Throughout the day, she worried about Gafu behind her boudoir's curtains, Wang Chang lived just beyond the eastern wall.
 She accidentally saw Yun Ying at the Blue Post, From then on, she felt for the peach blossoms like Cui Hu.

 One night, playing a different tune on the zither, Yearning to seek the phoenix, she pitied the solitary phoenix.
 Her silken belt was tied into a gardenia knot, Secretly she threw it across the railing to avoid being seen.